robotdotnet/NetworkTablesCore/README.md

 The program uses C# 6.0 features, and comes precompiled for .NET 4.5.
 However, as long as you have VS 2015, it will compile down to .NET 3.5 with only minor changes.

-Currently supports Windows 32 and 64 bit, Linux 32 and 64 bit, and the RoboRIO.
-The native library should be able to be compiled on Mac OS X, however I do not own a Mac, and have no way to test it.
-If the native library is built for Mac OS, and the loading code is changed to load the right library, it should run properly Arm support other then the RoboRIO should be easy to enable, and should happen soon.
+Currently supports Windows, Mac OS X, and Linux in both 32 and 64 bit configurations, and the RoboRIO.
+Arm support other then the RoboRIO should be easy to enable, and should happen soon.

 Please note that NetworkTables is a protocol used for robot communication in the FIRST Robotics Competition, and can be used to talk to SmartDashboard/SFX.
 It does not have any security, and should never be used on untrusted networks.